XenonMolecule/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Multilingual Text Generation
+  - LLM Personalization
+  - Prompt Optimization
   - Simplification and Readability
-  - Retrieval Augmented Generation
-  - LLM Fairness
+  - Fairness in NLP

 # Education to show in About widget
 education: